Phoenix Mayor Apologizes After Video Of Police Drawing Gun On Family Over Stolen Doll

 A heated standoff ensued.

 Cell phone videos taken by witnesses show officers shouting profanities at the family as officers order that they put their hands up.
-If they did not comply, an officer can be heard saying, "You're gonna f***ing get shot.
+If they did not comply, an officer can be heard saying, "you're gonna f***ing get shot.
 Get your f***ing hands up!"

-Police wrote in an incident report that they feared the mother was "hiding something," or was reaching for a gun (No weapons were recovered from the family).
+Police wrote in an incident report that they feared the mother was "hiding something" or was reaching for a gun.
+(No weapons were recovered from the family.)

 In the parents' civil rights claim, they say when Harper exited the vehicle, officers injured her 1-year-old daughter by pulling on one of her arms when Harper would not follow an officer's order to hand over her baby.